briangriffey/HCDemo/README.md

 ```

 #Deviations
-1.There are some small deviations from teh isntructions below.
+1. There are some small deviations from teh isntructions below.
 Since no resources were present to start with the REST standard
 was not used; instead a single POST was implemented.
-2.Mentions were implemented slightly differently so that email addresses were not recognized as mentions.
+2. Mentions were implemented slightly differently so that email addresses were not recognized as mentions.
 In order to be a mention
 the string must start with @ and must be preceeded by either a whitespace character, or be at the beginning of a sentence

 #Instructions